 You say, "Okay, there's suffering there, I know.
 I'm not going to blame anybody else."
-But blaming yourself doesn't mean that you're a bad person-simply that there's been a lack of skill and that's something that can be corrected.
+But blaming yourself doesn't mean that you're a bad person - simply that there's been a lack of skill - and that's something that can be corrected.
 This will take time; it requires patience.
 Just as the Buddha said, to get to know someone well, you have to spend time with that person and be with them in lots of different situations to get a rounded view.
 The same principle applies to your mind.
-To get a rounded view of what's going on in your mind-where there's suffering and stress, and what's causing it-you have to spend time with it and be continually observant.
+To get a rounded view of what's going on in your mind-where there's suffering and stress, and what's causing it-you have to spend time and be observant.

 And remember that responsibility lies here.
 You are making choices.
 You've made some bad ones, but you've also made some good ones.
-And you want to be able to learn from both so that you can recognize the difference between the causes of suffering and the path to its end.
+And you want to be able to learn from both.